hbsullivan/mr-robogers-neighborhood/README.md

 beepBoop(countUpArray)
 Expected Output: ["Won't you be my neighbor", '2', '1']

+Test: "It should replace all numbers containing a 1 and a 2 with Beep! and Boop!
+Respectively
+Code:
+countUpArray = ['31','21', '11']
+beepBoop(countUpArray)
+Expected Output: ["Won't you be my neighbor", 'Boop!', 'Beep!']

 ## Known Bugs

 - Only changes 1, 2, and 3 to "Beep!", "Boop!" and "Won't you be my neighbor?" respectively not any other numbers containing 1, 2, or 3